 A lot has changed in 25 years!
 So let’s compare the scope of the research between the two books.

 Research for The Millionaire Next Door was done from May 1995 through January 1996 and involved:

 - More than 1,000 people

 - Who answered 249 questions about a variety of personal finance topics

-Various statistics from the research were scattered throughout Everyday Millionaires.
+Various statistics from the research were scattered throughout Hogan’s book.

-So I took notes as I read the book.
+So I took notes as I read.
 Because I thought the millionaire statistics have a bigger impact when you can quickly and concisely see them in one place.

 I’m a numbers guy.
 So the figures behind the facts fire me up.
 Maybe you will like them too.
 Here you go: